Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 #### Prerequisites
 * An [Azure subscription](https://azure.microsoft.com/free/).
 * Python 2.7, 3.4 or later to use this package.
 * An existing Key Vault.
-If you need to create a Key Vault, you can use the [Azure Cloud Shell](https://shell.azure.com/bash) to create one with this Azure CLI command:
+If you need to create a Key Vault, you can use the [Azure Cloud Shell](https://shell.azure.com/bash) to create one with this Azure CLI command.
+Replace `<your-resource-group-name>` and `<your-key-vault-name>` with your own, unique names:

-    `az keyvault create --resource-group keyvault-rg --name test-keyvault`
+    `az keyvault create --resource-group <your-resource-group-name> --name <your-key-vault-name>`

 ### Authenticate the client
 In order to interact with the Key Vault service, you'll need to create an instance of the [KeyVaultClient](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault/azure-security-keyvault/azure/security/keyvault) class.
 You need a **vault url**, **client secret credentials (client id, client secret, tenant id)** and a [resource url](https://vault.azure.net) to instantiate a client object.